ibm-cloud-docs/EventStreams/messagehub108.md

 Currently, it is the responsibility of the user to manage their own {{site.data.keyword.messagehub}} disaster recovery. {{site.data.keyword.messagehub}} data can be replicated between a {{site.data.keyword.messagehub}} instance in one region and another instance in a different region.
 However, the user is responsible for provisioning a remote {{site.data.keyword.messagehub}} instance and managing the replication.

+{{site.data.keyword.messagehub}} backs up topic data only and this data is unencrypted.